mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part2/part2.md

 # Getting Started Early

 The best thing to help your application is to get started early.
 EE isn't like SWE where everyone and their mother has been coding since the womb.
 It's very difficult and expensive to get hands-on EE experience on your own and many EE students didn't choose EE the same way many CS students chose CS.
 I can not emphasize how important it is to start early, it provides a massive advantage over your peers and gives you a huge leg up when searching for internships.
+The earlier you start, the more time you have, so the more things you can do, and these investments pay off and can grant you a massive advantage.

 I started coding when I was 12 and started to teach myself electronics a few years later at 15.
 I funded my projects through my summer coding teacher job and starting my own company and my extensive background before entering college is the biggest reason why I landed so many amazing internships.